stephencelis/SQLite.swift/Documentation/Index.md

 Swift code.
 It’s integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.

-It is the recommended approach for using SQLite.swift in OSX CLI applications.

  1. Add the following to your `Package.swift` file:

   ```swift